Palace Theater (interior)

 On the MapVIEW The Full Map

 The Palace Theater opened as an enormous vaudeville venue in 1913.
 Over the next two decades it featured such LGBT stars as Sarah Bernhardt, Marie Dressler, Florence Mills, Ethel Waters, Sophie Tucker, and female impersonators Julian Eltinge and Karyl Norman (George Francis Peduzzi).
 In 1932, it was converted into a movie theater.
 Gay icon Judy Garland appeared here in concert in 1951-52, wearing gowns designed by Irene Sharaff, and directed by Charles Walters; she performed here again in 1956-57 and 1967.

 The Palace was restored and reopened in 1966 as a legitimate theater.
 Huge LGBT-associated hits here have been:

 - Sweet Charity (1966-67), with actor Lee Roy Reams

-- Applause (1970-72), with costume design by Ray Aghayan, and with actor Lee Roy Reams
+- Applause (1970-72), with costume design by Ray Aghayan, and lighting design by Tharon Musser, and with actor Lee Roy Reams

 - Woman of the Year (1981-83), with music and lyrics by John Kander and Fred Ebb (Best Original Score Tony Award)

 - La Cage aux Folles (1983-87) by Harvey Fierstein (Best Musical and Best Book of a Musical Tony Awards), directed by Arthur Laurents (Best Direction of a Musical Tony Award), and with music and lyrics by Jerry Herman (Best Original Score Tony Award)

 - The Will Rogers Follies (1991-93), directed and choreographed by Tommy Tune (Best Direction of a Musical and Best Choreography Tony Awards), and with dancer Jerry Mitchell